theworkingcentre/win7-avoid-viruses/10-accounts.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 If you are lucky, you are already using a standard account for daily
 use.
-If not, you can create an administrative account and then make your
+If not, you can create an administrative account and then make
-account standard.
-This will not protect you against all viruses (they
+your account standard.
+Using a standard account will not protect you
-can still attack and mess up your personal account) but they won't be
+against all viruses (which can still attack and mess up your personal
-able to affect your entire computer, which helps a lot.
+account files) but at least they won't be able to affect your entire
+computer, which helps a lot.

 To check the status of your account, click the Start menu, go to Control
 Panel, and click "Add or Remove User Accounts":